A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Proving Invertibility

-which are thought of an approximate fundamental BVP solution and approximate Green's function respectively (but without any a priori knowledge that an exact $\Phi$ actually exists) which were obtained by non-rigorous numerical means.
-More specifically, there are a set of nodes $0=t_0<...<t_N=1$ such that each $\tilde\Phi|_{[t_{i-1},t_i]}$ is $C^1$ and each $\tilde G|_{[t_{i-1},t_i]\times[t_{j-1},t_j]}$ is $C^1$, except when $i=j$, in which case $\tilde G$ also has a discontinuity along the diagonal.
+which are thought of approximations to the fundamental BVP solution and Green's function on their domains (but without any a priori knowledge that an exact $\Phi$ actually exists) which were obtained by (non-rigorous) numerical means.
 We will construct $\tilde G$ using $\tilde\Phi$ and an approximation to its inverse by replacing the corresponding exact quantities in the definition of the Green's function (\ref{greens_def}), but this is not strictly necessary.